tylermarshal/ruby-submissions/1803-b/1module/jungle_beats/Sabrina_Robinson.md

 ### 2. Breaking Logic into Components

+* 3: Meets expectations

 * Code is effectively broken into methods & classes
 * Developer writes methods less than 10 lines
 * No more than 3 methods break the principle of SRP

 ### 3. Test-Driven Development

+* 3: Meets expectations

 * Each method is tested
 * Tests implement Ruby syntax & style

 ### 4. Version Control

+* 2: Below expectations

 Expectations: